fermartinezmeana/Openvswitch-Install-CentOS7/ansible/README.md

 ### - Change installation host
 You can install openvswitch in localhost or in a remote host.
 By default the installation is in localhost, if you want install openvswitch in a remote host you need to:
-- Modify the file site.yml and replace the line `hosts: local` by `hosts: remotehost`.

 - Setting up public key authentication from localhost to the remote host.
 You can find more information [here](https://www.ssh.com/ssh/copy-id)

 - Modify the file hosts commenting the local section, uncommenting the remotehost section and replacing the IP.